Incoterms 2020® in Shipping: The Ultimate Guide

 This term is the same as CFR only the seller is responsible for the goods and any insurance up until the goods arrive at the intended destination port.
 Once the goods arrive the buyer takes on all risks and final associated charges.

-On DAT terms the seller ensures the goods are delivered to the destination terminal and is liable for all costs and insurance up until this point.
+DAT (Delivered At Terminal) – No longer in use in the 2020 version On DAT terms the seller ensures the goods are delivered to the destination terminal.
+The seller is also liable for all costs and insurance up until this point.
 The buyer then takes on responsibility for any clearance and final delivery charges.

 DAP means the shipment is delivered to a chosen location at the destination.
 The seller is responsible for all charges up until the goods are delivered to the final location.
 The buyer is responsible for unloading these goods and any duties and taxes applicable.